Dev Releases¶

 Equally, as the developmental release needs only a non-negative integer, it is possible to use the Unix time (i.e. the number of seconds since 1st January 1970 UTC).

-This would create the possibility of a collision if two builds occur at precisely the same second but this may be sufficient for many cases:
+This approach could potentially create a collision if two builds occur at precisely the same second, but it may be sufficient for many use cases:

 --devrelease $(date +%s)